HexTheCode/my-first-repository-in-java/README.md

 # my-first-repository-in-java
-Java window UI
+# Java window UI

-If you want try that, you will run main.java.
+If you want try that, you will must run main.java.